-Infants born with neural tube defects that are not immediately fatal may have other conditions that need treatment.
+Infants born with NTDs may have other conditions that need treatment.
 Such conditions vary from one infant to another, and some conditions develop or must be addressed over time or later in life.

-The most severe issues tend to develop in those who have myelomeningocele, the most severe form of spina bifida, in which the spinal cord is exposed.1
+The most severe issues tend to develop in infants who have myelomeningocele, the most severe form of spina bifida.1 Associated conditions can include the following.

-Many infants born with spina bifida get extra fluid in and around the brain, a condition called hydrocephalus, or water on the brain.
-The extra fluid can cause swelling of the head, which may lead to brain injury.
+Many infants born with spina bifida have a buildup of fluid in and around the brain, a condition called hydrocephalus.
+The extra fluid can cause swelling that pushes some brain structures against the skull or away from where they are usually located, which may lead to brain injury.

 Chiari II Malformation

-The brains of most children with myelomeningocele are positioned abnormally.
+In many children with myelomeningocele, the brain is positioned abnormally.
 The lower part of the brain rests farther down than normal, partially in the upper spinal canal.
-The cerebrospinal fluid can get blocked and cause hydrocephalus.
-Although most affected children have no other symptoms, a few may have upper-body weakness and trouble breathing and swallowing.
+This unusual position can block cerebrospinal fluid and cause hydrocephalus.
+Although most affected children have no other symptoms, a few may have upper body weakness and trouble breathing and swallowing.

 Tethered Spinal Cord

-Typically, the bottom of the spinal cord floats freely in the spinal canal, but for many people with spina bifida, the spinal cord is actually attached to the spinal canal.
-Thus, in these cases the spinal cord stretches as a person grows, and this stretching can cause spinal nerve damage.
-The person might have back pain, scoliosis (crooked spine), weakness in the legs and feet, bladder or bowel control problems, and other conditions.
+Unlike a normal spinal cord, which floats freely in the spinal canal, in spina bifida, the spinal cord is attached to the spinal canal.
+This attachment means the spinal cord stretches as a person grows, which can cause spinal nerve damage.
+The person might have back pain, scoliosis (crooked spine), weakness in the legs and feet, bladder or bowel control problems, and other problems.